chrisbroski/utipem/README.md

 #### That's Gonna Leave a Mark

 Touche!
 A solid hit that the character will feel.
-It will need attention like #2, but probably require stiches in addition to the bandage.
+It will need attention like #2, but probably requires stiches in addition to the bandage.
 It will also have effects that are immediate and ongoing depending on the part of the anatomy that was damaged.

 * Head: All skills at -1 for 7 days.
 Permanent scar.
 * Chest: All skils at -1 for 7 days.
 Knocked to the ground.
-* Arms: -1 to all skills using the arm for 7 days (additive for each arm and head/chest injuries)
+* Arms: -1 to all skills using the arm for 7 days (additive with head/chest injuries)
 * Legs: -1 to all movement skills for 7 days (additive for each leg and head/chest injuries)

 These require medical attention.
 If none is given, roll a 6-sided die after 24 hours.
 If it is less than 4, it elevates to a #4 injury.